DGEs2018/Traineeship-progress/Week4/journal.md

             - Run on the same operating system of the VM
             - Separated part within a computer
             - Easily replicate with the servers
-        - Containers such as Docker to comprise different configuration
+            - Containers such as Docker help comprise different configuration, handling the dependencies,
+            - Development & production need to be done on the same version of NodeJs for instance, or else would crush
+            - Cost at a flatrate
+        - Function as a service (FaaS)
+            - Flexible cost
+            - Much more simple to manage, easily testable
+            - Separate functions would be sent to the cloud
+            - Data limitation

+        - Configure at a place of choice
-        -
+            - Trade-off of Google lately